digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * What is event loop?
   * What is the difference between call stack and task queue?

-JavaScript runtimes contain a message queue which stores a list of messages to be processed and their associated callback functions.

 * Explain the differences on the usage of `foo` between `function foo() {}` and `var foo = function() {}`.

 There is a function declaration (first one) and function expression (second one).